ByronGalindo/ByronGalindo/README.md

 <h2 align="left">Hi 👋!
-My name is Byron Galindo and I'm a backend developer, i am from Neiva.</h2>
+My name is Byron Galindo and I'm a backend developer whit python and Django 🤘.</h2>

 ###